maincoder/car_engine_with_googletest_googlemock/README.md

 car_engine_with_googletest_googlemock
 =====================================

-demo for usage of googletest and googlemock, in the way of building car with fake engine
+demo for usage of googletest and googlemock, in the way of building car with mock engine

 implementation in .h file is bad habit for c/c++ programmers